MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -EnableOrganizationDomainsProtection
-The EnableOrganizationDomainsProtection parameter specifies whether to enable antiphishing protection for all registered domains in the Office 365 organization.
+The EnableOrganizationDomainsProtection parameter specifies whether to enable domain impersonation protection for all registered domains in the Office 365 organization.
 Valid values are:

-- $true: Antiphishing protection is enabled for all registered domains in the Office 365 organization.
+- $true: Domain impersonation protection is enabled for all registered domains in the Office 365 organization.

-- $false: Antiphishing protection protection isn't enabled for all registered domains in the Office 365 organization.
+- $false: Domain impersonation protection protection isn't enabled for all registered domains in the Office 365 organization.
 This is the default value.
-You can enable antiphishing protection for specific domains by using the EnableTargetedDomainsProtection and TargetedDomainsToProtect parameters.
-This is the default value.
+You can enable domain impersonation protection for specific domains by using the EnableTargetedDomainsProtection and TargetedDomainsToProtect parameters.

 ```yaml
 Type: $true | $false